rlogger/rlogger/README.md

 ## Hi there 👋

-Grad student at USC's Robotic Embedded Systems Lab.
-Working on RL, meta-learning, and the functional paradigms underneath.
-Also doing BCI research @ NeuroTech.
-Interested in physics-informed learning and sound design.

 <!--
 **rlogger/rlogger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.